veloren/book/src/contributors/faq.md

 ## 5) How is the movement/physics/mechanics programming handled?

 > That's implemented in [`common`](developers/codebase-structure.md#common), which is a crate for code that's common between both the server and the client.
-> (because the server needs to be the ultimate authority on physics, but the client needs to do physics prediction so that lag/latency doesn't look bad)
+> (because the server needs to be the ultimate authority on physics, but the client needs to do physics prediction so that lag/latency doesn't look bad).

-### 6) Does it have all the OOP stuff you need for a project like this?
+## 6) Does it have all the OOP stuff you need for a project like this?
 Are there times when you are coding in Rust and there is something you feel could be expressed much better in C++?
 I originally dismissed Rust when I first encountered it since it looked like it was just C with different syntax and some functional programming stuff, but I heard recently it is supposedly much more than that.

 > Although Rust has features that on the surface appear to make it an object-oriented language (it has objects, methods, interfaces, etc.) it's not actually an object-oriented language.
 > One of the common trip-ups new developers make is to try to force Rust to behave like an OO language when a particular problem is better solved in a more Rust-y way.